geromahony/da2018-prog-script-project/README.md

  * [_Scrapy_](https://scrapy.org/) which is a web crawling framework.
  * [_SymPy_](http://www.sympy.org/en/index.html) which is used for symbolic mathematical computations.

- The availablity of these languages make Python the language of choice for data analysis today.
+ The availablity of these libraries make Python the language of choice for data analysis today.

 <p align="right">
   <a href="https://github.com/geromahony/da2018-prog-script-project#table-of-contents">[Go to Top]</a>